 To visit the rainforest you have two options, you can go thought Belêm (Pará State) or Manaus (Amazônia State).
 The best place to start is Manaus, with a good range of accommodation options and easy access from major Brazilian airports.

-Even if you have a steel like immune system, the Amazon is definitely no picnic when it comes to matters of health and hygiene.
+Even if you have a steel-like immune system, the Amazon is definitely no picnic when it comes to matters of health and hygiene.
 The Amazon’s waters teem with parasites and amoebas that can seriously mess with your delicate Western immune system and lead, at best, to that vexing trilogy of vomit, fever and diarrhea, at worst to dysentery, typhoid and cholera. provoke acute and, at times, fatal diseases like Chagas Disease.

 The cone-nose (or kissing bug) carries a parasite which transmits the disease.
 Symptoms include fever, vomiting, skin rash, body aches and more.
 Chagas Disease is present in 21 Latin American countries and results in about 12,500 deaths a year worldwide.

 Of these pesky parasites, it’s the dreaded trematodes that strike fear into the hearts of travelers keen to penetrate the jungle.
 Also known as flukes, and named for their massive suckers, they are generally found in pools and other contaminated waters.
-Trematodes burrow their way directly into your body, if you choose, for example to wade through a swamp.
+Trematodes burrow their way directly into your body, if you choose, for example, to wade through a swamp.
 Be sure to wear long pants and boots if your journey involves passing through a swamp.

 They can also pass into your system through consuming contaminated water.
 Always treat your water before consuming it.

 Take the customary precautions and make sure your food is fresh and properly washed to reduce your chances of getting sick.
-Carry a travel first aid kit including medicine that will treat diarrhoea and fevers.
+Carry a travel first aid kit including medicine that will treat diarrhea and fevers.
 Where possible also have access to a local pharmacy in case you require stronger medication.
 For travelers to the Amazon, the biggest (and often life-threatening) threat comes from mosquitoes carrying malaria and yellow fever.
 Always make sure you are up to date on the recommended vaccinations before you travel and consult the Center for Disease Control for latest advisories concerning your risks of being exposed to malaria.

 Long-sleeved shirts, long pants, sturdy hiking boots, a wide-brimmed hat and a waterproof jacket are essential gear for jungle trekking.

 Apply DEET strength insect repellent and keep your skin covered as much as possible to avoid insect bites (they are rapacious).
-For a good night’s sleep a mosquito net and ear plugs (to muffle to sound of gnats buzzing in your ear) might help.
+For a good night’s sleep, a mosquito net and earplugs (to muffle to sound of gnats buzzing in your ear) might help.

 Treat any wounds as soon as possible to avoid infection.
 Always shake out your boots or shoes before you put them on, in case any creatures have made them home for the night.